man holding tablet in farm

 Introduction: The essence of Business Relief

-Inheritance Tax (IHT) has long been a complex issue in the UK, often forcing families to make difficult decisions about inherited wealth and family businesses.
+Inheritance Tax (IHT) has long been a complex issue in the UK, often requiring families to consider difficult decisions about inherited wealth and family businesses.

-The threat of a significant tax bill upon death can necessitate the sale or dismantling of a thriving enterprise, jeopardising jobs, legacies, and community ties.
+A significant IHT liability arising on death can create pressure on liquidity, potentially requiring the sale of business assets to meet the tax charge and disrupting the continuity of the business in the process.
 Business Relief (BR), initially known as Business Property Relief, was introduced in the Finance Act 1976 precisely to alleviate this burden, ensuring that valuable trading businesses could be passed down through generations without being unduly impacted by IHT.
 This relief remains a cornerstone of succession planning for private businesses, encouraging continued investment and growth.

 While BR has evolved, its core principle endures: to reduce or eliminate IHT on certain business assets, provided specific conditions are met, historically offering up to 100% relief.

-However, significant changes are set to come into effect from April 2026, profoundly impacting how family businesses with substantial qualifying assets plan for their future.
-This article will delve into these changes, their implications for family businesses with over £1 million in qualifying assets and explore financial planning solutions to navigate this new era.
+However, significant changes come into effect from 6 April 2026, profoundly impacting how family businesses with substantial qualifying assets plan for their future.
+This article sets out these changes, their implications for family businesses with over £2.5 million in qualifying assets, and the financial planning solutions to navigate this new landscape.

 The current landscape of Business Relief rules